yogeshmangal/Java-Interview-Notes/Multithreading/Multithreading.md

 thread holds a resource that another thread needs and they are both waiting for each other to release their respective resources, resulting in a deadlock state.

 ---

+## 13. What is a Race Conditions and How to Prevent it?
+- A race condition occurs when two or more threads access shared data concurrently, and the final outcome depends on the timing of their execution.
+- This can lead to unexpected, inconsistent, or corrupted results because threads are racing to read or write the same memory location.

+**Note:** In Race condition, threads compete for shared resource access while in Deadlock, threads wait forever due to a circular lock hold.

+### How to Prevent Race Conditions?
+(a) Using synchronized keyword
+(b) Using  synchronized block
+(c) Using ReentrantLock (from java.util.concurrent.locks)
+(d) Using Atomic Variables

+---